readysettech/readyset/docs/src/getting_started.md

 ## Hello, ReadySet!
 You now have all the tools to make code changes!
 We'll walk you through making your first code change, running tests against it, and then putting it up for code review.

 We'll be adding a print statement on connection to the ReadySet adapter!
-The ReadySet adapter supports connections from MySQL and postgres clients, and converts queries issued on those connections to ReadySet queries that can be sent to the ReadySet servers.
+The ReadySet adapter supports connections from MySQL and Postgres clients, and converts queries issued on those connections to ReadySet queries that can be sent to the ReadySet servers.

 #### Making and testing code changes
 1. **Making our code change**

-    Modify `//noria-client/adapter/src/lib.rs` to print out `Hello, ReadySet!` when a new client connects as in the example below.
+    Modify `//noria-client/adapter/src/lib.rs` to print out `Hello, ReadySet!` when a new client connects as in the example below:

     ```rust
     //noria-client/adapter/src/lib.rs